Lakers vs. Rockets odds, prediction, time: 2026 NBA playoff picks, April 21 best bets by proven model

 The Los Angeles Lakers, after an upset win on their home court, will host the Houston Rockets on Tuesday in Game 2 of their 2026 NBA playoff first-round series.
 The West's No. 4 seed, Lakers (53-29), defeated the fifth-seeded Rockets (52-30) 107-98 in Sunday's Game 1.
 Los Angeles has now won four straight, while Houston has dropped two of their last three games.
 The Lakers are 24-16 all-time versus the Rockets in the NBA postseason.
 Luka Doncic (hamstring) and Austin Reaves (oblique) remain out for the Lakers.
 Kevin Durant (knee), who missed Game 1, is listed as questionable for Game 2.

 Tipoff is at 10:30 p.m.
 ET at Crypto.com Arena in Los Angeles.
-The latest Rockets vs. Lakers odds have Houston as a 5.5-point favorite, while the over/under for total points scored is 206.5.
+The latest Rockets vs. Lakers odds have Houston as a 4.5-point favorite, while the over/under for total points scored is 207.5.
 Before making any Lakers vs. Rockets picks, check out the Rockets vs. Lakers predictions from the SportsLine Projection Model.

 The SportsLine Projection Model simulates every NBA game 10,000 times and has returned well over $10,000 in betting profit for $100 players on its top-rated NBA picks over the past eight-plus seasons.
 The model entered the first full week of the 2026 NBA playoffs on a sizzling 24-9 roll (73%) on top-rated NBA spread picks this season.
 Anyone following its NBA betting advice at sportsbooks and on betting apps could have seen huge returns.